 What is Waldenstrom macroglobulinemia?

-Waldenstrom macroglobulinemia (WM) is a type of non-Hodgkin lymphoma (NHL) in which the cancer cells make large amounts of an abnormal protein (called a macroglobulin).
+Waldenstrom macroglobulinemia (WM) is a type of non-Hodgkin lymphoma (NHL) .
+The cancer cells make large amounts of an abnormal protein (called a macroglobulin).
 Another name for WM is lymphoplasmacytic lymphoma.
 This condition used to be called Waldenstrom’s macroglobulinemia, so some people refer to it as Waldenstrom’s.

-To understand Waldenstrom macroglobulinemia, it helps to know about lymphoid tissue in the body.
+To understand WM, it helps to know about the functions of lymphoid tissue in the body.